New home, new start: the checklist for your interior

 Kitchen

-Whether you take over a kitchen or install it yourself, the design requires smart choices.
-Think of sufficient storage space, logical work routes and materials that match your living style.
+Whether you're renovating a kitchen or installing it yourself, the design requires smart choices.
+Think about ample storage space, logical work routes, and materials that complement your interior design style.

 -